DanielTsarof/deep_sort_improved/README.md

 # Deep SORT

+## About this fork
+This fork was created as a project for the deep learning for computer vision course at HSE University.
+Major changes compared to the basic repository:

+* Added the ability to perform detection and identification using the _yolov5_ and _osnet_ models (you can choose different models from these families depending on your accuracy and performance requirements).
+* Added the _deeplabv3_resnet101_ segmentation model.
+To start segmentation, you must pass the segmentation=True argument at startup.
+The segmentation results will be saved in the directory, the path to which is passed with the output_file argument in the masks folder.
+The results of detection and tracking are also saved there in a file _hyphothesses.txt_
+* To select the desired models for segmentation and detection, pass the _reid_model_ and s_egmentation_model_ arguments at startup _deep_sort_app.py_ .
+Detection and tracking using these networks are carried out only if the _detection_file_ argument is not passed, otherwise the standard pipeline from the original repository will be executed.

 ## Introduction

 This repository contains code for *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT).